Jun 10, 2024

 Landscaping projects can enhance your home and transform your yard into a sanctuary.
 However, finding the money to pay for your backyard oasis can be anything but relaxing.
-Thankfully, you can find ways to get that landscaping loan you need.
+Thankfully, there are no shortage of options when it comes to landscaping loans.

 In this guide, we’ll go over everything to know about landscaping loans, including how to get one.

-In the meantime, if you’re looking for personal loans for your landscaping project, you can get matched with offers for up to $50,000 from top providers with MoneyLion.
-Compare rates, terms, and fees from different lenders and choose the best offer for you.
+In the meantime, if you’re looking for personal loans for your landscaping project, you can get matched with offers for up to $100,000 from top providers with MoneyLion.
+Compare rates, terms, and fees from different lenders and choose the best offer for you!

 Landscaping projects can spruce up the look and feel of your home.
 Whether you plan to install outdoor lighting, plant trees for privacy, put in a swimming pool or build a new deck, landscaping can turn your outdoor spaces into a peaceful sanctuary.

 Yet landscaping projects can be costly.
 HomeGuide.com says the average landscaping project costs between $3,000 and $16,000.
-However, you could pay nearly $35,000 for a custom outdoor kitchen or $55,000 for an in-ground pool.
+Oftentimes, homeowners will turn to landscaping loans to break up costs and take on more manageable payments.

-Many landscaping companies offer loans to cover part or all of your project’s cost.
-Yet this type of in-house financing can be costly as it often comes with higher interest rates.
-If you want to avoid higher rates, consider some alternative funding options for your next landscaping project.
+Some landscaping companies offer loans to cover part or all of your project’s cost.
+This type of in-house financing can be costly as it often comes with higher interest rates.
+If you want to avoid higher rates, it’s best to compare numerous landscaping loans to identify the best fit.

-A personal loan may be a good option for a landscaping project.
+When it comes to landscaping loans, a personal loan is often the best bet for financing a landscaping project.
 You can usually apply for a personal loan through an online lender, bank, or credit union.
 You can also find personal loans through online lenders or by using MoneyLion – for a seamless way to compare multiple personalized offers.

 In general, personal loans can be used for a wide variety of use cases – making them an ideal funding source for a landscaping project.